 Employees care about more than salaries.
 Companies can offer a wide range of benefits that would improve loyalty, even if they can’t compete on salary.

-Work-from-home opportunities, flexible schedules, more time off, and other options would improve employees’ work-life balance, and many would gladly take a slightly reduced salary if it meant increased benefits.
+Work-from-home opportunities, flexible schedules, more time off, and other options would improve employees’ work-life balance, and many would gladly take a slightly reduced salary if it meant increased flexibility.
+They’d also stay for benefits like health care, more time off, and a retirement savings plan.

 The final factor that makes employees jump ship is poor leadership.
 The adage that employees don’t leave companies; they leave managers is more true now than ever.